meltano/handbook/src/_support/index.md

 ### Responsible Disclosure of Security Vulnerabilities

-Emails to `security@meltano.com` also forward to Zendesk, and are automatically assigned to the Security group, which includes all current team members.
+Emails to `security@meltano.com` also forward to HubSpot, and are automatically assigned the Security Issue category.
 As documented in our [Responsible Disclosure Policy](https://meltano.com/docs/responsible-disclosure.html), we will acknowledge receipt of a vulnerability report the next business day and strive to send the reporter regular updates about our progress.

 ## HubSpot Live Chat